IuryAlves/cleaning-robot/robot/README.md

 ### Cleaning command

-The robot package comes with the `CleanCommand`.
+The robot package comes with the `CleanCommand` by default.
 This commands cleans any vertex that the robot touches.
-This includes the robot's initial position
+This includes the robot's initial position.

 #### Using the cleaning command